-L. Parking and Transportation
+K. Parking and Transportation

-As the budget allows, eEmployees are provided one free parking space (as inventory allows) (at a reduced rate) or a free Regional Transit pass.
+Employees are provided one free parking space (as inventory allows) or a free Regional Transit pass.
 This is a benefit for use by CADA employees only.
 Employees submitting for reimbursement of a transit pass must submit a copy of the transit pass to Human Resources.